codemagic-ci-cd/codemagic-docs/content/publishing/firebase-app-distribution.md

 1. Navigate to **App settings > Distribution > Firebase App Distribution**.
 2. Enter your **Firebase token**.
 3. Provide the **Firebase app ID** for Android and/or iOS.
 Note that the fields for Android or iOS configuration are displayed conditionally based on the selected build platforms at the top of the page.
-4. Enter the name(s) of the **tester groups** to whom you want to distribute your Android or iOS app.
-The field is case-sensitive.
+4. Enter the alias(es) of the **tester groups** to whom you want to distribute your Android or iOS app.
 To enter multiple groups, separate them with a comma or a space, or press Enter after each value.
 5. Select **Publish even if tests fail** to upload the artifacts even when one or more tests have failed.
 6. Finally, select **Enable publishing to Firebase App Distribution** at the top of the section to enable publishing.